math4tots-misc/tt/src/README.md

    * str  -- for conversion to String
    * int  -- for conversion to Int
    * float  -- for conversion to Float
+   * just  -- for creating a Maybe type with a given value
+   * nothing  -- for creating a Maybe type with Nothing.

 3. Special method names.
    * to  -- for conversion to arbitrary types.